-Students cannot receive credit for two courses-one at Columbia and one at Barnard-whose content largely overlaps (e.g., PSYC BC1001 Introduction to Psychology and PSYC W1001 The Science of Psychology or PSYC BC1138 Social Psychology and PSYC W2630 Social Psychology).
-Please refer to the table of Overlapping Courses (http://www.columbia.edu/cu/psychology/dept/ugrad/exceptions/bc_overlapping.pdf) for a partial list of courses known to overlap.
+Students cannot receive credit for two courses-one completed at Columbia and one at another institution (including Barnard) -whose content largely overlaps.
+For example, PSYC UN1001 The Science of Psychology overlaps the content of introductory psychology courses offered at many other institutions, including Barnard; only one such course will receive credit.
+Similarly, PSYC UN2630 Social Psychology and PSYC BC1138 Social Psychology have overlapping content; only one will receive credit.
+Please refer to the table of Overlapping Courses (http://dept.psych.columbia.edu/dept/ugrad/exceptions/bc_overlapping.pdf) for a partial list of courses at Columbia and Barnard that are known to overlap.